Differin (Adapalene) for Seniors: What to Know

 Red flags for likely benign causes include tenderness to touch, soft or rubbery texture, and mobility (the node moves slightly under the skin).
 Nodes that enlarge rapidly in the context of recent infection or that diminish over days to weeks as symptoms resolve usually reflect the immune system doing its job.

-Size matters somewhat; adult lymph nodes larger than 1–2 centimeters may warrant attention, but the context is crucial.
+Size matters somewhat; adult lymph nodes larger than 1 to 2 centimeters may warrant attention, but the context is crucial.
 A 2.5 cm tender, fluctuant node near a skin boil likely represents an abscess and can be managed conservatively or drained if indicated.
-Conversely, a firm, fixed 1.5 cm node without pain might prompt further evaluation to rule out malignancy.
+Conversely, a firm, fixed 1.5 cm lymph node without pain might prompt further evaluation to rule out malignancy, particularly when it sits in an atypical location such as the cubital fossa.

 Most swollen lymph nodes resolve on their own, but certain symptoms should prompt medical evaluation.
 Seek care if any of the following are present: